wasakabeofficial/creater_cv_format_harvard_ats/README.md

 - **Vitest**: For high-speed unit test execution.
 - **React Testing Library**: To validate user behavior (e.g., bullet point insertion upon pressing Enter).
 - **Strict Typing**: Utilization of TypeScript interfaces to ensure zero data errors between the Editor and the PDF Generation.

----

-**Would you like me to help you draft the "Action Verbs" section next, or should we move on to the next specific adjustment you mentioned?**